ertugruluyar-github/turkiye-neu-ies-thesis-and-term-project/src/template-configurations.typ

       months: (1, 2),
     ),
     (
-      // İş paketinin açıklaması.
-[The description of the work package.]
       description: "Description 2",
-      // İş paketinin yapılacağı aylar.
-[The months when the work package will be done.]
       months: (2, 3, 4, 5),
     ),
     (
-      // İş paketinin açıklaması.
-[The description of the work package.]
       description: "Description 3",
-      // İş paketinin yapılacağı aylar.
-[The months when the work package will be done.]
       months: (5, 6, 7),
     ),
     (
-      // İş paketinin açıklaması.
-[The description of the work package.]
       description: "Description 4",
-      // İş paketinin yapılacağı aylar.
-[The months when the work package will be done.]
       months: (7, 8, 9),
     ),
     (
-      // İş paketinin açıklaması.
-[The description of the work package.]
       description: "Description 5",
-      // İş paketinin yapılacağı aylar.
-[The months when the work package will be done.]
       months: (9, 10, 11, 12),
     ),
   ),